top of page

 To wash every day, we'd recommend 24 changes.
 To wash every second day, we'd suggest 36.
 To wash every third day, we'd suggest 48.

-Does it still work out economical to use newborn cloth nappies?
+Is it economical to use newborn cloth nappies?

-(Please note these are average prices and may not reflect all brands, Some will be a lot cheaper and others more expensive)
+(Please note these are average prices and may not reflect all brands; some will be cheaper and others more expensive)

 Newborn AIOs: